Expert Traffic Lawyers in Melbourne

 - Refusing to undergo a drug impairment test

-Similarly, the offence of driving under the influence of alcohol is more serious than the offence of driving whilst exceeding the prescribed concentration of alcohol.
+Similarly, driving under the influence of alcohol is more serious than driving whilst exceeding the prescribed concentration of

 Case Study - Traffic Offences